 - We must ensure the most important sites for wildlife are protected as nature reserves – not in isolated pockets but as part of a larger wetland landscape.
 This means we need to encourage landowners and farmers to provide a diversity of habitats all year round; retaining species-rich open pastures, grazed seasonally by cattle in a way that is sensitive to the needs of breeding waders in summer, and which also creates a resilient grassland that can endure a level of flooding during winter

 - Since the 2013-14 flooding events, the dominant narrative in the floodplains has focussed on hard engineering schemes and dredging to reduce flood risk, overlooking flood risk reduction techniques that work with nature and provide a range of benefits to society.
-A future is developing where more public money will be spent on fossil fuel intensive dredging and pumping, to further drain the peat soils of the Levels, thus releasing more carbon and exacerbating climate change.
+A future is developing where more public money will be spent on fossil fuel intensive dredging and pumping, thus releasing more carbon and exacerbating climate change.
+The continuation of peat digging is also incompatible with positive action on climate change, as peat which is dug up and dried releases much of the usefully trapped carbon into the atmosphere.
 As peat is drained, it shrinks, lowering land height and making the area ever more vulnerable to extreme weather.
 Well-informed debate on the future of Somerset’s low-lying areas in the face of rising sea level is limited, so a further vital part of our work on the Levels is to communicate a more optimistic narrative which gives nature its proper value.

 - A key part of our work is also to help people understand the importance of the Levels and Moors, encourage them to visit and generate a positive ‘sense of place’.
 When people begin to learn, they understand and are more likely to love and when they love, they protect and take action.
 We will encourage people to visit our nature reserves in the Avalon Marshes and experience nature at its very best.
 We will explore new ways of helping people understand and value the Levels and its wildlife.
 This will include interpreting and facilitating access to our nature reserves; promoting the health and well-being benefits of nature; inspiring people to become members and supporters of the Trust and part of a community that is confident to stand-up for nature in this brilliant place.